President and Chief Executive Officer

 Previously, Mr. Yonker also served as vice president, human resources supporting global operations for the organization.
 He began his career with Marriott International in 1983 as an assistant controller at Marriott's Lincolnshire Resort in Chicago.
 He went on to serve in several management-level responsibilities in both finance and human resources, including multiple regional human resources leadership positions across various divisions.

-Mr. Yonker has a bachelor's degree in marketing and business administration from Oral Roberts University in Tulsa, Okla. and a Master of Business Administration in international management from the Thunderbird School of Global Management in Glendale, Ariz.
+Mr. Yonker has a bachelor's degree in marketing and business administration from Oral Roberts University and a Master of Business Administration in international management from the Thunderbird School of Global Management.

 - Michael E. Yonker